Curriculum

 What will you do?

 The GCSE places great emphasis on understanding and applying the iterative design processes.
-Students will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs, wants and values.
+Pupils will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs, wants and values.
 Evidence of designing can be submitted in a range of formats including A4 or A3 folders, sketchbooks or electronically in PowerPoint format, whilst making can be evidenced in the form of model making, all the way through to a working prototype.
-The assessment is holistic, ensuring students are fully rewarded for their efforts.
+The assessment is holistic, ensuring pupils are fully rewarded for their efforts.
 The department has invested heavily in the latest technologies to support this such as audio-visual equipment, industry standard CAD and graphics software, rapid prototyping machinery, 3D milling and laser cutting.

 Specialist Paths